 Our classes are taught by qualified professors, not graduate students, and class sizes are often small.
 Regional and national speakers come to campus regularly to participate in our annual Executive-in-Residence and Accounting Day programs.

 First-rate facilities and computer labs

-The School of Accountancy is housed in the College of Business Administration building, which has state-of-the-art multi-media classroom facilities and four computer labs with the latest technology.
+The School of Accountancy is housed in the College of Business building, which has state-of-the-art multi-media classroom facilities and four computer labs with the latest technology.

 Outstanding student organizations

 The School of Accountancy’s student organizations offer lots of opportunities to build leadership skills and lasting friendships with fellow students and faculty members.
 The Accounting Association and Beta Alpha Psi, the national accounting honor fraternity, prepare you for professional life through a variety of professional development programs, tutoring services, and meaningful community service projects.
 The Association of Minority Business Students which is affiliated with the National Association of Black Accountants supports students who are committed to professional and academic excellence, possess a sense of professional and civic responsibility, and are concerned with expanding opportunities for minorities in the accounting, finance and business related professions.
 You can also join our Student Chapter of the Association of Certified Fraud Examiners.